 - In some cases, you will need to show proof of your English abilities, either a TOEFL or IETLS certificate.

-The University of Tokyo - PEAK Programmes
+Example 2: The University of Tokyo - PEAK programs

-- Other national and international qualifications are accepted, and further information on these can be found in the admissions guidelines.
+- Other national and international qualifications are accepted, and further information on these can be found in the university’s admissions guidelines.

 - Students will have to go through two rounds of screening, with the second involving an interview.

-Ritsumeikan University - Global Liberal Arts Programme
+Example 3: Ritsumeikan University - Global Liberal Arts program

-- Generally, they require you to have at least 12 years of education outside of Japan
+- Generally, they require you to have at least 12 years of education outside of Japan.

 - For April admissions, students must possess non-Japanese nationality.
-Alternatively, they must possess only Japanese nationality and have graduated or are to graduate from high schools located abroad, by the time of enrolment.
+Alternatively, they must possess only Japanese nationality and have graduated (or are to graduate) from high schools located abroad, by the time of enrolment.

 If you plan on studying in Japan for more than three months, you’ll need to first apply for a student visa.
-To do so, you’ll need a Certificate of Eligibility (CoE).
-Universities and other educational institutions issue these, and they essentially confirm that they approve your application.
-In many cases, the university will also supply support during the CoE and visa process.

 Health insurance requirements